Materials Handling - Metal Mesh Slings

 - Reduction in wire diameter of 25% due to abrasion or 15% due to corrosion.

-- Reduction of the initial cross-sectional area in any point around the hook opening of the end fitting.
+- Reduction of 15% or more of the initial cross-sectional area in any point around the hook opening of the end fitting.

 - Cracked, corroded, pitted, bent, twisted or broken end fittings.